Dima-Zeklam/reading-notes/README.md

 # My intro
-### My name is Dima Zeklam, i'am 23 years old,  I graduated with a bachelor's degree in computer science from University of Jordan.
+**My name is *Dima Zeklam*, i'am 23 years old,  I graduated with a bachelor's degree in computer science from University of Jordan.**
 ### I joined this course because I want to learn more stuff and imbrove my skills.
 ### My computer operating system is "Windows 10".

+#  102 reading notes
-# Table of content
+* Table of content

 Name    |  Link
 ------ | ------